MUSC Bulletin | College of Graduate Studies

 Joann F. Sullivan, Ph.D., Assistant Dean for Extramural Program Development

-Ed L. Krug, Ph.D., Assistant Dean for Postdoctoral Affairs
+Ed L. Krug, Ph.D., Associate Dean for Postdoctoral Affairs

-Jacqueline McGinty, Ph.D., Associate Dean, Department of Neurosciences
+Jacqueline McGinty, Ph.D., Interim Dean, Department of Neurosciences

 Cynthia Wright, Ph.D., Associate Dean for Admissions and Career Development